KrishnaSinghRathor/SAMPLE-KIVYMD-APP-main/README.md

-# SAMPLE-KIVYMD-APP-main
+# SAMPLE-KIVYMD-APP
-converting .py to apk
+The sample kivy and kivymd app to apk conversion.